finbourne/lusid-sdk-csharp/sdk/docs/ConfigurationRecipeApi.md

 <a id="getderivedrecipe"></a>
 # **GetDerivedRecipe**
-> GetRecipeResponse GetDerivedRecipe (string scope, string code, DateTimeOffset? asAt = null, string? timelineScope = null, string? timelineCode = null, string? closedPeriodId = null)
+> GetRecipeResponse GetDerivedRecipe (string scope, string code, DateTimeOffset? asAt = null)

 GetDerivedRecipe: Get Configuration Recipe either from the store or expanded from a Recipe Composer.